halawami/UnderlingsofUnderwing/README.md

 - Dragons
   - TIAMAT
-- [x] This effect let the player collect one element of each color from a list of 5 colors, from the element bag
+- [x] Player will get 5 elements of each color from a list of 5 colors
   - Collect 5 elements, 1 element for each color from list [RED, BLUE, GREEN, BLACK, WHITE]
      - ```underlings.card.effect.domestic.element.CollectFiveElementsEffectTests.testEffect()```
 - [x] The player should know that the effect has been run